tomoyanonymous/mimium-rs/Readme.md

 main: [![Test(main)](https://github.com/tomoyanonymous/mimium-rs/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/tomoyanonymous/mimium-rs/actions/workflows/ci.yaml) dev: [![Test(dev)](https://github.com/tomoyanonymous/mimium-rs/actions/workflows/ci.yaml/badge.svg?branch=dev)](https://github.com/tomoyanonymous/mimium-rs/actions/workflows/ci.yaml)

-A programming language as an infrastructure for sound and music
+A programming language as an infrastructure for sound and music.

 <p align="center" style="display:flex; justify-content:center;">
 <img src = "mimium_logo_slant.svg" width="300" alt="An icon of the mimium.
 The word “mimium” is written in small caps, white letters at an angle on a gray diamond-shaped background with a gradient.
 The vertical bars of the letters are evenly spaced, making it look like a pedestrian crossing." />